16 Internal structure of the PRS functionality

 The PRS function can be divided into three main blocks that perform the required tasks to come up with the results.
 The three functional blocks are the following:

-• Client: Assemble the prs_table table if PGS Catalog is used, perform calls to the server to subset the resources and calculate the PRS with the subsetted resources.
+table if PGS Catalog is used, perform calls to the server to subset the resources and calculate the PRS with the subsetted resources. - Server resolver: Resolve the selected resources (VCF files) and subset them using the prs_table.

-• Server analysis: Use the resolved resources (small VCF files with only the SNPs of interest according to the prs_table table) to calculate the PRS.
+- Server analysis: Use the resolved resources (small VCF files with only the SNPs of interest according to the

 In order to introduce a little how those three blocks work internally, schematized flow charts have been designed.
 To understand the exact inner working of the functionality it is advised to follow the flowcharts alongside the actual source code.
 Find the links to the three blocks source code, client, server resolver and server analysis.